Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation: Related Work

 \subsection{Instruction-based Large Language Models}

-Recent advancements in instruction-based large language models (LLMs), such as ChatGPT, have shown their ability to closely follow user instructions to complete tasks~\cite{gozalo2023chatgpt, guo2023close,wang2023can, sallam2023chatgpt}.
-These models typically contain tens of billions of parameters and are pre-trained on diverse and extensive text data, enabling them to generate relevant and coherent responses across a broad array of topics~\cite{gozalo2023chatgpt}.
-Several studies have assessed the effectiveness of ChatGPT on various downstream tasks, frequently observing increased effectiveness in task completion, e.g., question answering~\cite{tan2023evaluation, omar2023chatgpt}, ranking~\cite{sun2023chatgpt, ji2023exploring}.
-In the context of systematic review literature search,~\citet{wang2023can} investigated employing ChatGPT for constructing systematic review Boolean queries.
-The results of this study showed that ChatGPT is capable of developing effective queries with appropriate prompting.
-In this paper, we use ChatGPT and Alpaca~\cite{alpaca}.
-Alpaca was fine-tuned on an LLM developed by Meta with seven billion parameters, known as LLaMa~\cite{touvron2023llama, alpaca}.
-The original Alpaca model was fine-tuned using 52K training instruction-output pairs generated from ChatGPT via a self-instruction fine-tuning approach~\citet{wang2022self} and was shown to demonstrate similar abilities to ChatGPT in preliminary human evaluations~\cite{alpaca}.
+Recent advances in instruction-based large language models~(LLMs), such as ChatGPT, have shown that they are able to accurately follow user instructions to complete tasks~\cite{gozalo2023chatgpt, guo2023close,wang2023can, sallam2023chatgpt}.
+These models typically contain tens of billions of parameters and are trained on diverse and extensive textual data so that they are able to generate relevant and coherent answers for a wide range of topics~\cite{gozalo2023chatgpt}.
+Several studies have evaluated the effectiveness of ChatGPT on various tasks, often observing an increase in effectiveness compared to previous approaches, e.g., in question answering~\cite{tan2023evaluation, omar2023chatgpt} or ranking~\cite{sun2023chatgpt, ji2023exploring}.
+As part of a systematic review literature search, the use of ChatGPT to generate Boolean queries for systematic reviews has been investigated~\citet{wang2023can}.
+The results of this study showed that ChatGPT generates effective queries with appropriate prompting.
+In this paper we use ChatGPT and Alpaca~\cite{alpaca}.
+Alpaca was fine-tuned based on an LLM developed by Meta with seven billion parameters, known as LLaMa~\cite{touvron2023llama, alpaca}.
+Alpaca has been fine-tuned using 52K~instruction--output pairs generated from ChatGPT via a self-instruction approach~\citet{wang2022self}, showing similar capabilities to ChatGPT in preliminary human evaluations~\cite{alpaca}.